mimesis-inria/caribou/doc/sphinx/source/static_ode_doc.rst

       - Convergence criterion: The newton iterations will stop when the relative norm of the residual :math:`\frac{|R_k|}{|R_0|} = \frac{|f_k - Ku_k|}{|f_0 - Ku_0|}` at iteration k is lower than this threshold.
         Use a negative value to disable this criterion.
+    * - pattern_analysis_strategy
+      - option
+      - BEGINNING_OF_THE_TIME_STEP
+      - Define when the pattern of the system matrix should be analyzed to extract a permutation matrix.
+If the sparsity and location of the coefficients of the system matrix doesn't change much during the simulation, then this analysis can be avoided altogether, or computed only one time at the beginning of the simulation.
+Else, it can be done at the beginning of the time step, or even at each reformation of the system matrix if necessary.
+The default is to analyze the pattern at each time step.

+        **Options:**
+            * NEVER
+            * BEGINNING_OF_THE_SIMULATION
+            * BEGINNING_OF_THE_TIME_STEP **(default)**
+            * ALWAYS
     * - linear_solver
       - LinearSolver
       - None